Ibarca/ABC_Revenue_Analysis_Report/README.md

 # ABC Revenue Analysis & SKU Prioritization for Category Management (SQL + BigQuery + Google Sheets) with synthetic data

 ## Overview
 This project showcases a production-ready analytical dataset built entirely with BigQuery SQL and integrated with Google Sheets to enable automated, scalable reporting for Category Management teams, using synthetic data.
+The report can be found [here](https://docs.google.com/spreadsheets/d/1dP4wzOw9nYpfIo4zUBvQJmEtER1iKRP6GJyMMoqcCr0/edit?gid=1324343453#gid=1324343453)

 The dataset consolidates multiple operational sources into a single source of truth at SKU level, designed to support prioritization, performance monitoring, and optimization decisions in e-commerce environments.
 SKU prioritization follows the Pareto (ABC) principle, allowing Category Managers to focus their efforts on the products that drive the majority of revenue impact.